wilsonliaows/docs/connectors/quick-base/action-import-csv.md

 ![Chunk error](/assets/images/connectors/quick-base/csv-import-chunk-error.png)

 It is thus important to always handle failed CSV rows in your recipe.
 The output pill `CSV contents of failed records` contains all failed CSV rows.
 You can use this to save the failed rows into a CSV file.
 Then check the job report for error reason, fix those failed rows and re-import them later.

-Here is [a sample recipe](https://preview.workato.com/recipes/25445#recipe) with failed-rows handling:
+Here is [a sample recipe](https://preview.workato.com/recipes/25445#recipe) in which we saved the fail rows into a CSV file in Box.
+You can save the CSV file into other file storage systems, using connectors such as Amazon S3, SFTP, On-premises file, etc.

 ![Handling failed CSV rows](/assets/images/connectors/quick-base/csv-import-error-handling.png)